Linear response study of collisionless spin drag: Introduction

 \subsection{The Andreev-Bashkin effect: three fluid hydrodynamics}

-In \cite{Khalatnikov}, Khalatnikov, inspired by the two fluid model used in single component superfluidity, chose to describe a mixture of {\em two} components in terms of a three fluid model, i.e. the normal fluid and the two superfluids.
+In \cite{Khalatnikov}, Khalatnikov, inspired by the two-fluid model \cite{Landau} used in single component superfluidity, chose to describe a mixture of {\em two} components in terms of a three fluid model, i.e. the normal fluid and the two superfluids.
 However he did not consider the possibility of a coupling between the two superflows.
 Later, Andreev and Bashkin \cite{AndBas} introduced such a coupling which gives rise to their eponymous effect.
 For the case of a homogeneous system in the hydrodynamic limit, to describe the relation between the mass current densities $m_\alpha \mathbf{j}_\alpha$ of each component $\alpha=A,B$ and the velocities, they introduced the matrix of the superfluid densities $\rho_{\alpha \beta}$ defined such that: